natcap/invest.users-guide/source/fisheries.rst

 Migration Parameters
 ^^^^^^^^^^^^^^^^^^^^

 For a species which migrates, this option will include source/sink population dynamics in the model.
-The migration is done on a class basis, so there is opportunity for each age/stage to have separate migratory patterns.
+The migration is done on a class basis, so there is an opportunity for each age/stage to have separate migratory patterns.

 16. **Migration Matrix CSV Folder (optional)**.
 If migration is checked, the selected folder should contain CSV migration matrices to be used in the simulation.
 Each CSV file contains a single migration matrix corresponding to the age/stage that migrates.
 Not all ages/stages require migration matrices, only those ages/stages that migrate.